lsst-sitcom/sitcomtn-037/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The original project plan has Antu residing at the base in La Serena, acting as a general compute facility to support commissioning and summit personnel.
-Rapid analysis would be to be run on Antu, where there is significantly more computing power and storage than the Camera Diagnostic Cluster.
+Rapid Analysis would be run on Antu, where there is significantly more computing power and storage than the Camera Diagnostic Cluster.
 This has several implications for what happens in the event of a communications outage between summit and base, as discussed in `Deliverable 2`_.
 Another way to frame the issue is to consider what is critical to be computed in the event of a connection loss to the Base Facility.
 Unfortunately, the definition of what needs to be calculated on the summit to support operations is closely tied to the concept of "Degraded mode," which is currently not sufficiently defined to draw a single conclusion.